ntop/ntopng/doc/src/api/user_scripts/syslog.rst

 Script Example
 --------------

-Here is a sample script `suricata.lua` processing alerts from Suricata, exported to syslog in JSON format.
+Here is a sample script `suricata.lua` processing log messages from Suricata, exported to syslog in Eve JSON format.

 .. code:: lua